wvlet/airframe/airspec/README.md

 [AirSpec](https://github.com/wvlet/airframe/tree/master/airspec) is a new functional testing framework for Scala and Scala.js.

 AirSpec uses pure Scala functions for writing test cases.
 This style requires no extra learning cost if you already know Scala.
-For advanced users, dependency injection to test cases and property-based testing are optionally supported.
+For advanced users, dependency injection to test cases and property-based testing are supported optionally.

 AirSpec has nice properties for writing tests in Scala:

-- A short entry point: `import wvlet.airspec._`
+- Simple usage: `import wvlet.airspec._` and extend `AirSpec` trait.
-- Using plain Scala classes and methods to define tests.
+- Tests can be defined using plain Scala classes and methods.
   - Public methods in a class extending `AirSpec` trait will be your test cases.
-  - No annotations (like [JUnit5](https://junit.org/junit5/docs/current/user-guide/)) are necessary.
+  - No annotation (like ones in [JUnit5](https://junit.org/junit5/docs/current/user-guide/)) is necessary.
-- Testing with simple assertions: `assert(cond)` and `x shouldBe y`.
+- Testing with simple assertions: `assert(cond)`, `x shouldBe y`, etc.
   - No need to learn other complex DSLs.
 - Lifecycle management with [Airframe DI](https://wvlet.org/airframe/docs/airframe.html):
   - The arguments of test methods can be used to inject necessary services for running your tests.